99-Daniele/Robotics/Report_FirstProject.md

 - ***RESULT CHECKING***

   We checked with plotjuggler that it was all matching.
 In particular, we checked that the results matched the recorded encoders values.
-  For this scope we create a new topic /ticks_to_RPM
+  For this scope we transform /wheel_states ticks to RPM, then we publish them on a created topic /ticks_to_RPM and confront with the ones published on topic wheels_rpm.
   ![alt text](plotjuggler.png)